FREQUENTLY ASKED QUESTIONS (FAQ)

 How many signatures will it take to get this ballot initiative on the ballot in Nov.
 2026?

 For the issue to be placed on the ballot, signatures totaling 10% of registered voters in the state are required, which equals about 127,054.
 Additionally, signatures must be collected from 5% of registered voters in 38 of 93 counties.
-A coalition of organizations and individuals will work to collect signatures from registered voters across the state by July 3, 2026.
+A coalition of organizations and individuals collected signatures from registered voters across the state and turned them in by July 3, 2026.
+We now await verification from the Nebraska Secretary of State.

 Who is organizing this ballot initiative?